-Once you enter the command you will receive a series of prompts; most of this information is optional.
-However, you should include at least the user’s name (for this example the user name is cjones) and of course a password.
+Once you enter the command you receive a series of prompts; most of this information is optional.
+However, you should include at least the user’s name (for this example the user name is cjones) and a password.

 It is important to note that security should always be taken very seriously.
 Therefore, it is strongly recommended to use unique passwords for each account.
 Never share or give your password to other users.

 To remove a user account, enter the following command:

 Issuing the command above only deletes the user’s account.
 Their files and home directory are not be deleted.

 To remove the user, their home folder, and their files, use this command: